nklizhe/resume/CV.md

 * Created QVIVO for Mac.
 (C++/Objective-C/Cocoa/OS X/HTML/Javascript)
 * Designed and implemented an Objective-C framework for OS X/iOS products.
 (Objective-C)
-* Implmented more than half of the foundation libraries for QVIVO desktop apps.
+* Implemented more than half of the foundation libraries for QVIVO desktop apps.
 (C++/Boost/Windows/Mac)

 #### Infocast Ltd., Senior Analyst Programmer / Team Leader (Sep 2006 ~ May 2010)

 Lead a small team creating new product which providing real-time stock market data to end-users.
-Using agile development process, we succesfully delivered the product from idea to production in just 6 months, and far exceeded the expectation of executives of the company.
+Using agile development process, we successfully delivered the product from idea to production in just 6 months, and far exceeded the expectation of executives of the company.

 * Invented a JavaScript MVC/Templating framework and use it in a new product, when other competitors are still relying Flash/Java Applet for their browser based products.
 (HTML/Javascript/jQuery/CSS/JSP/Java/Tomcat)
 * Implemented a multimedia display system for BEA (Bank of East Asia) and other bank clients.
 (C/C++/JSP/Tomcat/MySQL/Windows/MFC)